Everything you need to know to support your students on the Pathway Opportunity Programme

 - Applicant is the main carer for a family member or dependant.

-- Applicant's permanent residence postcode is classified as being in a “disadvantaged neighbourhood” by the Northern Ireland Statistics and Research Agency (to check the postcodes that meet the criteria click Postcode Checker 2021).
+- Applicant's permanent residence postcode is classified as being in a “disadvantaged neighbourhood” by the Northern Ireland Statistics and Research Agency (to check the postcodes that meet the criteria click Pathway - Postcode Checker 2022).

-- If the applicant is care experienced or currently in the care of a Health and Social Care Trust, they are automatically offered a place on the programme provided they meet the academic requirements of Section A: Northern Ireland resident, 1st year of a 2 year Level 3 programme and GCSE (or equivalent) grades.
+- If the applicant is care experienced or currently in the care of a Health and Social Care Trust (e.g. Foster Care or Residential Care), they are automatically offered a place on the programme provided they meet the academic requirements of Section A: Northern Ireland resident, 1st year of a 2 year Level 3 programme and GCSE (or equivalent) grades.

 Queen’s University welcomes applications from students with a disability or long term condition.

 * Applicants are required to meet any specific subject requirements for the course they are applying to.
-(Please note that for Medicine, Dentistry and Pharmacy Pathways, BTEC, OCR and other non A Level qualifications are not acceptable.)
+(Please note that for Medicine, Dentistry and Pharmacy courses, BTEC, OCR and other non A-Level qualifications are not acceptable.)

 Students are advised to research course specific entry requirements via our Course Finder on our website (www.qub.ac.uk/courses/undergraduate) prior to application.